Carnation (brand): Products

-Carnation Café at Disneyland
+Carnation Ice Cream Restaurants

+Carnation Ice Cream Restaurants were in Oklahoma, California, and Texas.

-The Carnation Café is now a fast casual restaurant in Disneyland and other Disney parks, originally "Carnation Ice Cream Parlor and Restaurant presented by Carnation" (original attraction from the park's opening in 1955).
+The Carnation Café is a fast casual restaurant in Disneyland and other Disney parks, originally "Carnation Ice Cream Parlor and Restaurant presented by Carnation" (original attraction from the park's opening in 1955).

 In popular culture

 For the scene in the 1975 film Jaws in which the character Ben Gardner's corpse pops out from his stationary boat, director Steven Spielberg re-shot the scene in the swimming pool of editor Verna Fields.
 Spielberg poured Carnation's powdered milk into the pool in order to simulate the murky waters of Martha's Vineyard where the scene was originally shot.

 Elbridge Amos Stuart is immortalized in folk musician John Stewart's 1969 song "Mother Country".

+A Carnation Milk truck is shown briefly in a scene in Once Upon a Time in Hollywood.
+In another scene, Brad Pitt's character is drinking from a Carnation Milk carton.